conan-io/docs/integrations/cross_platform/yocto.rst

     $ bitbake core-image-minimal

-The binaries of the Conan packages will be deployed to the */bin* folder of the image once it is created.
+The binaries of **the Conan packages will be deployed** to the */bin* folder of the image once it is created.

-.. |yocto_logo| image:: ../../images/yocto/conan_yocto.png
+.. |yocto_logo| image:: ../../images/yocto/conan-yocto.png
                  :width: 180px

 .. _`Yocto Project`: https://www.yoctoproject.org/